ufal/UMR/doc/poss-part.md

 UMR distinguishes 2 types of modifiers:

 **Anchoring** modifiers "situate the intended referent of the referring expression via reference to another object" (Croft); i.e., they provide referential grounding for a referent expression:
-- `:poss` relation
+- `:poss` relation,
-- `:part` relation
+- `:part` relation,
-- `have-rel-role-92` ... the predicate for kinship relation (father of somebody)
+- `have-rel-role-92` ... the predicate for kinship relation (as in _father of somebody_).

-**Anchoring** modifiers "enrich the referent description by subcategorizing it or selecting the quantity (cardinality, amount, proportion, piece) of the category or type denoted by the head noun."
+**Typifying** modifiers "enrich the referent description by subcategorizing it or selecting the quantity (cardinality, amount, proportion, piece) of the category or type denoted by the head noun."
 - `:mod` (_a women's magazine_ as a magazine belonging to some subclass of magazines), also for demonstrative determiners (_these shirts_), for property concept modifiers (without their own frame files as e.g. _quirky shirts_)
 - `:age`, `:age-of`, `have-age-91` (_the thirty year-old man_)
 - `:group`, `:group-of`, `:have-group-91` for indicating the membership of groups (_a swarm of bees_)